nikhilwani/nikhilwani.github.io/index.md

 </div>

 Update: I'm on the job market!
-I'm happy to explore areas other than my expertise :) Please feel free to reach me at nwani@usc.edu!{: style="color: red; opacity: 0.80;" }
+I'm happy to explore areas other than my expertise :) Please feel free to reach me at nwani@usc.edu!

 Thank you for stopping by.
 I am a second-year CS graduate student in the honors program at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
 I am currently working on my master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
 My work currently achieves state-of-the-art on three NLP-ML shared tasks: 1.
 Complex phrase detection, 2.
 Complex word detection and 3.
 Grammatical sentence correctness detection.